n1xyz/handbook/tools.md

 In terms of specific tooling:

-- [`layern.nix`](https://github.com/Layer-N/layern.nix) is our flake for
+- [`n1.nix`](https://github.com/n1xyz/n1.nix) is our flake for
   packaging tools that are not yet in nixpkgs or don't have builds for our supported platforms.
 - [`nixfmt-rfc-style`](https://github.com/NixOS/nixfmt) is used as the
   formatter.
 Your editor should be configured to use it.
 - [`flake-parts`](https://github.com/hercules-ci/flake-parts) should be
-  used instead of `flake-utils` as the former is more idiomatic.
+  used instead of `flake-utils` as the former is more idiomatic and we make use of flake modules.
 - [`crane`](https://crane.dev/) may be used to create derivations of Rust if needed, such as for deployments, though is generally not recommended for development as `Cargo.lock` and `rust-toolchain.toml` provide enough reproducibility.
 - [`nixos-generators`](https://github.com/nix-community/nixos-generators)
   is used to generate NixOS images to test locally and for deployments.

-Nix should not be used to create small convenience scripts, as that causes litter to build up.
-Instead, opt for `just` or write scripts in appropriate languages.

 See our starter [flake.nix](flake.nix) for a complete example.